 On 27 July 2020, BMW Group confirmed that a BMW X1 electric (codename: BMW U11) will be one of its many future BEV launches.
-Now, a new report from autoexpress.co.uk talks about the details of the first-ever BMW iX1.
+Now, a new report from BMWBlog gives us more details about the i3 successor.

-The BMW iX1 will arrive as a derivative of the third-gen BMW X1, which will celebrate its world premiere in late 2021.
-Testing of the ICE variant with production body panels and the all-electric BMW iX1 has commenced in Germany and other parts of Europe, providing an insight into what to expect in terms of design.
+The BMW iX1 (codename U11) will arrive as a derivative of the third-gen BMW X1, which will celebrate its world premiere in June 2022, as per BMW Blog.
+Testing of the ICE variant with production body panels and the all-electric BMW iX1 has commenced in Germany and other parts of Europe, providing an insight into what to expect.

-Spy pictures of camouflaged prototypes suggest that the 2022 BMW X1 will have new headlamps that stretch towards the sides and but give no signs of deep cuts or creases.
-At the rear, the lamps would follow the ‘L’ shape and there will be a large spoiler with the stoplight.
-The rear window will be of small size and we don’t expect any major improvements in rear visibility, considering spy shots that show a more sloping roof.
+At the rear, the lamps would follow the ‘L’ shape, and there will be a large spoiler with a stoplight.
+The rear window will be of small size, and we don’t expect any major improvements in rear visibility, considering spy shots that show a more sloping roof.

 Seeing the relationship between the Mk3 BMW X3 and the BMW iX3, we suspect a nearly identical design for the BMW X1 electric, with the most noticeable changes including elements like closed-off grilles, exclusive wheels in a fancier, more aerodynamic design, and blue accents on the bumpers, rocker panels, grille, and more aerodynamic wheels with low rolling resistance tires.

-The BMW iX3 has a standard 80 kWh battery pack that allows a range of up to 460 km in the new stringent test cycle WLTP (or up 520 km in the NEDC test cycle).
-The BMW iX1, constrained by its smaller dimensions and possibly for a lower retail price, will use a lower capacity battery pack.
-According to an old report from automobilemag.com, we can look forward to not one but two lower capacity battery packs: 38 kWh and 78 kWh.
+The BMW iX3 has a standard 74 kWh battery pack (net capacity) that allows a range of up to 460 km in the WLTP (or up 520 km in the NEDC test cycle).
+The BMW iX1, constrained by its smaller dimensions and possibly for a lower retail price, will offer a smaller battery pack option.